 Protecting your bone health is critical as you age to protect your youthfulness and strength for decades to come.
 Vitamin D helps by absorbing calcium from the foods you eat so your body doesn’t turn to leach this mineral from your bones instead.

-A lack of vitamin D is directly related to bone diseases like osteoporosis, so along with its other benefits, this is an important reason for women over 40 to increase vitamin D intake!
+A deficiency is directly related to bone diseases like osteoporosis, so along with its other benefits, this is an important reason for women over 40 to increase their intake!

 Why is vitamin D3 better?

-Most vitamin D supplements come in one of two forms:
+Most supplements come in one of two forms:

 - D2 (also known as ergocalciferol) is the synthetic version that is harder for your body to use.